 The first symposium in this series occurred in 1986.
-The twenty-First took place March, 2017, and we are pleased to announce that plans are for the Twenty-Second occasion of this veteran series is took place on September 24-25, 2019.
+The twenty-second took place on September 24-25, 2019, and we are pleased to announce that plans are for the Twenty-Thirs occasion of this veteran series is took place on February 15-18, 2021.

 The Sde Boker Symposia on Solar Electricity Production were initiated in February 1986 by Prof. David Faiman, of the Blaustein Institutes for Desert Research, Ben-Gurion University of the Negev.
 The founding of the Symposia was directly related to the establishment of the National Solar Energy Center (NSEC) in November 1985, by the Israel Ministry of Energy and Infrastructure.
 The NSEC was meant to be a national test site for exploring the potentiality of solar electricity generation for Israel.
 Ben-Gurion University had established the Applied Solar Calculation Unit (ASCU) several years earlier, and the occasion of dedicating the new solar center was seen as an opportunity to build on accumulated international knowledge and work towards the goal of introducing solar electricity generation in a serious manner in Israel.

 Therefore, the first symposium was dedicated to bringing, to one venue, reports on the cumulative knowledge in the field, and helping define the tasks of the NSEC.
 One task was to be an independent test site for supplied information on the actual capabilities of the various forms of solar electricity-generating technologies under Negev conditions.
 The second task was to coordinate a national research program which would stimulate progress.
 Ben-Gurion University's ASCU was to try to coordinate and supervise the test program of the NSEC.